 THE HUMAN FACTOR | INSURANCE AND INDIVIDUALISM IN THE U.S.

-3Q with historian Caley Horan on the rise of private insurance
+3Q with historian Caley Horan on innovation, risk-sharing, and cultural transformation

 “Innovation is born of openness to futures that are not easily imaginable.
 History reminds us that many ideas, institutions, and organizational structures that now seem natural and inevitable did not always exist.
 In doing so, it throws open the door to boundless possibility.”

 — Caley Horan, Assistant Professor of History